JDaniel26-Bory/holbertonschool-low_level_programming/functions_nested_loops/README.md

 TASK 4)  isalpha, Write a function that checks for alphabetic character.

 TASK 5) Sign, Write a function that prints the sign of a number.

+TASK 6) There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you, Write a function that computes the absolute value of an integer.